Mashup (video): Notable examples

-What's the Mashup? - What's the Mashup? is a YouTube channel which began in 2014, with 100+ mashup videos as of 2020.
-France-based channel mashes videos for comedic effect, often taking dialogue from one film or television show, and dubbing that dialogue over chronological footage from another film or television show.

-Cinema Cereal - Cinema Cereal is a YouTube channel which began in 2011, with 350+ mashup videos as of 2020.
-American-based channel mashes videos for comedic or dramatic effect, often splicing (or "spooning") two different scenes from two different films and converging them into one continuous narrative.

-Cuts.zzz is an instagram page by malayalam editor-cinematographer Ajmal Sabu which gained popularity by creating mash-up videos.
-In one of its video, which has got 4.25 lakh views, Donald Trump is depicted singing a traditional folk song of the Muslim community in Kerala, with Narendra Modi, Melanie Trump, Ivanka Trump, Jared Kushner, and thousands of people cheering him on.

 Copyright issues

 Mashup videos are increasingly popular online.
 When the mashup creators remix two or more videos or music from various sources e.g. TV, film, music etc., they may not be aware of the copyright of the original source.
 Without the permission of copyright owner, mashup video artists may violate the copyright law and charged by criminal copyright infringement.
 If they violate the law, their videos will be forced to take down on YouTube.
 YouTube can ban their accounts and they are forbidden to post anything online.
 In a more serious case, the copyright owners reserve their rights to sue the mashup artists and they may have a maximum punishment of five years in jail and large fines.
 It is an obstacle that hinders mashup artists to develop mashup video more.
 The original copyright law is written in 1980s or even earlier and it did not include the possibilities of copyright infringement exist in digital era.
 Therefore, mashup artists and public suggests a reform of copyright law regarding on remix culture and mashup videos in order to give more freedom for mashup artists to create their work.